DMNerd/Adwaita-OSX/README.md

 The difference with my repo is that I also made dark version and install scripts.

 ## Instalation
-The install script will install the them to either /usr/share/themes or home/.themes, depending on whether it was run as superuser.
+The install script will install the themes to either /usr/share/themes or home/.themes, depending on whether it was run as superuser.
 This way you can choose which you like better.

 # Preview